moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 **Misty:**
 - Thrash
 	- If you are ever alive and confused swap to another poke (bird) and let it die
+- KEEP TRACK OF HP

-If 1-15 after Misty (or 16-24 and you want to play safely):
+ONLY if 1-15 after Misty (or 16-24 and you want to play safely):
 - Potion
 - Teach TM11 (Bubblebeam) over PS (slot 4)
 - Get IT again

+GO back towards rocket house
+Go down the opening, keep going down following the road Go inside the house at the bottom, take stairs out Walk straight down grass, then dodge the trainer on the right (any grass tile dodges him)

 ## Vermilion City